bernerus/TetrodeBoards/Testing.md

 Find out which winding gives about 100 VAC, and which gives more than 300VAC.
 Disconnect the transformer from mains.

+### Configure relay voltage
+Insert a jumper at JP101 for either 24V or 12V relay voltage, depending on the relays.

+#### Wire up a PTT button.

+Connect an SPST button between J1 pin2 (PTT_L) and J3 pin 7 (GND) on the G2-control board

 ### Check voltages of the G1 section

 Connect the low voltage transformer secondary to J101 on the G1-ALC board.
 J102 should be unconneced.